Souwy/Snippetstudy-primitives/README.md

 # Snippetstudy-primitives

 ## Description
 This is about studying the primitive data types, how operators work and type conversions.
+Here, we talk about States and Operation. the operation does something, and the console returns a state. and so on.

 <!---
 personal note: use ctrl+f and lookup "continued" to find where you haven't finish.